SasView/sasview/src/sas/guiframe/media/data_explorer_help.rst

 Create New Plot
 ---------------

-Click on *New Plot*  button to create a new plot panel where selected data will be plotted.
+Click on the *New Plot* button to create a new plot panel where the currently selected data will be plotted.

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ